Are you eligible for Nationwide’s next £100 Fairer Share bonus?

 Don't miss the latest investment and personal finances news, market analysis, plus money-saving tips with our free twice-daily newsletter

-The trio of announcements come as the mutual giant posted record pre-tax profits of £2.3 billion in the year to April.
+Last year’s payment came as the mutual giant posted record pre-tax profits of £2.3 billion in the year to April 2025.

 Who is eligible for Nationwide's £100 Fairer Share payment?

-The £100 bonus will be paid to Nationwide customers that have a current account, plus a “qualifying savings or mortgage product”.
+The last Fairer Share payment was distributed to Nationwide customers that had a current account, plus a “qualifying savings or mortgage product”.
+This was also the case in 2024 and 2023.

-In terms of the current account, if it’s the FlexPlus, you must have paid the monthly fee for maintaining the account.
+If you had the FlexPlus account, you needed to have paid the monthly fee for maintaining the account.

-For FlexOne, FlexStudent or FlexGraduate, you must have received at least one payment in or made one payment out of your account during March 2025.
+For FlexOne, FlexStudent or FlexGraduate, you needed to have received at least one payment in or made one payment out of your account during March 2025.

-For FlexAccount, FlexDirect or FlexBasic, you need to have met one of the following requirements:
+For FlexAccount, FlexDirect or FlexBasic, you needed to have met one of the following requirements:

 - In two of the three months of January 2025, February 2025 and March 2025, you must have received at least £500 into your current account (transfers in from other Nationwide accounts do not count), and have made at least two payments out of your current account.
 For example: you paid in £500 and made two payments out in both February and March 2025.